ozum/pg-structure/README.md

 * Identifies one to many (hasMany) relationships.
 * Identifies reverse of one to many (belongsTo) relationships
 * Identifies all possible many to many (belongs to many & has many through) relationships
 * Objects can be accessed by name or by order.
-(Contains object and array referencing to this objects fields)
+(Uses Map to save order and allow named access.)
 * Objects can be iterated via callbacks.
+* Allows to store and extract JSON data from Database objects.
+(See Description Data in <a href="http://www.pg-structure.com/concepts/">concepts</a>.)
 * Very detailed column meta data:
     * Allow null
     * Description